sonar-intellij-plugin/sonar-intellij-plugin/README.md

 `$SONAR_USER_NAME` | the sonar user name, e.g. my_user
 `$SONAR_USER_PASSWORD` | the sonar user password, e.g. pw

-Using the placeholders you can define one script and reuse it in several projectsw.
+Using the placeholders you can define one script and reuse it in several projects.
 It is also useful if your project is a multi module project.
 For example in a multi module mvn project you can define:

 Script